Tight race for control of Congress could be decided by just a handful of campaigns

 Republicans have gone to great lengths to diversify their own ranks of what just a few years ago, remained a party of mostly white men, and few women.
 The 2018 election, for example, left about a about a dozen Republican women and no Black Republicans in the House.

-GOP Rep. Richard Hudson, chairman of the NRCC, said House Republicans are “right where we expected to be,” acknowledging it’s a “trench warfare” fight.
+GOP Rep. Richard Hudson, chairman of the National Republican Congressional Committee, said House Republicans are “right where we expected to be,” acknowledging it’s a “trench warfare” fight.

 Because many of the House races are being contested so far from the presidential battlegrounds, candidates are being forced to stand up their own operations along with the congressional committees to turn out the vote.